krupczynskimateusz/Lab_auto_configuration/README.md

   - Add interface loopback 0 with address 1.1.1.x, where x is device number.

-Plan for the future:
+Plans for the future:
-- Automation of authorization using an RSA key.
+- Automate authorization using an RSA key.
-- Added options menu with configuration.
+- Adding options menu with configuration to choose from.
-- Added OSPF configuration.
+- OSPF.

 Know issue: